Using the Calendar and Forecast graph

-To extend the date range applied to the graph you'll need to adjust the date on the calendar.
-To learn how to do this please see: Extend the time period of the forecast graph
+To extend the date range applied to the graph you'll just need to adjust the date selector beside the graph to suit, and then use the slider to change the view.

 Using the Calendar

 The Calendar page allows you to view your forecast balances and scheduled budgets, or your past actual balances and transactions at a glance.

 Viewing your forecast balances and scheduled budgets on the calendar